goatgirl86/15_R_MechaCar_Statistical_Analysis/README.md

 ### Linear Regression Conclusions
 1. vehicle_length and ground_clearance both provide non-random variance to MPG values (as noted by Pr(>|t|) less than 0.05).
 These variables would have a statistical impact on MPG.
 2. The slope of the linear model would not be considered zero because the R-squared values suggest a moderate to strong relationship between MPG ad at least one of the variable (0.7149 for Multiple R-squared and 0.6825 for Adjusted R-squared).
-3. I would not say that this linear model effectively predicts MechaCar’s prototypes.
+3. I would say that this linear model does NOT effectively predicts MechaCar’s prototypes.
 Statical significance on the intercept could mean that other statistically significant variables are not included in the analysis, or the current significant variables need to be scaled or transformed for better predictive power.
 A small sample size of just 50 could also result in overfitting of the model.

 ## Deliverable 2: Summary Statistics on Suspension Coils